kurator-dev/kurator/docs/content/en/docs/setup/install-fleet-manager.md

 ## Install FluxCD with Helm

-Fleet manager depends on [Fluxcd](https://fluxcd.io/flux/), Kurator use helm chart from fluxcd community, more details can be found [here](https://github.com/fluxcd-community/helm-charts).
+Fleet manager depends on [Fluxcd](https://fluxcd.io/flux/), Kurator use helm chart from fluxcd community, more [details](https://github.com/fluxcd-community/helm-charts) can be found.

 Setup with following command: